Bochum International Humanitarian Law Clinic

 Who can participate?

-The Bochum IHL Clinic is looking for interested and motivated students of law or related fields, who are willing to work in a team of five to six students and are determined to contribute to one of the Clinic projects.
+The Bochum IHL Clinic is looking for interested and motivated students of law or related fields, who are willing to work in a team of five to ten students and are determined to contribute to one of the Clinic projects.
 They will join students from the Joint Master's Programme in International Humanitarian Action (NOHA Master) and the European Master's Programme in Human Rights and Democratisation (EMA).

 Why should students participate?

 Participants of the IHL Clinic will not only have the chance to get in regular contact with the cooperation partners (i.e. possible future employers in the humanitarian field), but also exchange their experiences with members from other universities, that are part of an international IHL Clinic cooperation (for details, follow this link).
-The course will culminate in the ERASMUS+ funded IHL Clinic Exchange Conference, where students from the Bochum IHL Clinic will meet students and academic experts from the universities of Rome and Leiden to present their findings, meet practitioners from the field, network and further intensify their knowledge of IHL.
-The IHL Clinic Exchange Conference will take place from June 26 - 29 2024.

 How can students apply?

-If you are interested in participating in the Bochum IHL clinic, please submit your application by Tuesday, 12 March 2024, 11:59 pm to the following email address: timeela.manandhar@rub.de.
+If you are interested in participating in the Bochum IHL clinic, please submit your application by Tuesday, 10 April 2025, 11:59 pm to the following email address: will.wright@rub.de.
 Your application should consist of a one-page motivation letter, an updated CV, and an overview of the grades achieved during the course of your studies (ToR).
 All documents should be in English, and be contained in one pdf document, which carries the last name of the applicant in its title.

 Timetable